arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ![Gif showing omics data arrnaged in the raw directory.
 Read files (cram/fastq/bam) are stored in data/raw.](media/project_template/raw_omics.gif)

 For omics data, the raw folder contains the sequencing data.
-Most sequencing providers will generate a [**fastq**](https://maq.sourceforge.net/fastq.shtml) file or [**cram**](https://samtools.github.io/hts-specs/CRAMv3.pdf) file, we prefer these filetypes for archiving.
-* These files contain genomic sequences called reads.
+Most sequencing providers will generate a [**fastq**](https://maq.sourceforge.net/fastq.shtml) file or [**cram**](https://samtools.github.io/hts-specs/CRAMv3.pdf) file, we prefer these file types for archiving.
+These files contain genomic sequences called reads.
 With paired reads, there are two fastq files per sample.
 Cram files are single files aligned to a reference genome.

 - We collect the compressed fastq form fastq.gz, which can be made with lossless compression utility tools like gzip. fastq metadata are described in the fastq directory.
 - Cram files are human readable and highly space efficient by using reference-based compression of sequence data.
 These files enable us to run a complete re-analysis of the data.
 Cram files require a companion index file, .crai.